 That's another critical difference between radio vs. podcast.
 The two shows target different audiences with differing listening habits and interests; therefore, even with a naked eye, you can identify the difference in the content.
 Radios are broadcast for everyone; therefore, their topics should be more general.
 Radio stations are divided into categories such as music, news, politics, etc. However, even those specified radio channels can't afford content for an audience that's too narrow.
 Radios usually pick what's trending and talk about it, making the general public relate to the show's content.
 Podcasts, on the other end, don't have to be bound to newsworthy topics.
 Podcasters choose their topics based on the interests of their niche audience.
 A podcast can often be dedicated to narrow topics like dog care or wooden crafts.

-Radio is under strict governmental control.
-They can't broadcast anything that is not allowed by federal regulations or is offensive to the public.
-Apart from that, radio broadcasts are also restricted in time.
-Radio shows have a consistent schedule, and the shows are usually limited to a predefined length.
-It's highly unlikely that you'll come across a radio show that lasts for more than an hour.
 To sum up, radio broadcasting has strict limits that do not leave much creative freedom to the hosts, as they have to follow the editorial calendar most of the time.
 Podcasters are free to do anything as long as their audience enjoys it.
 If a podcast includes somewhat explicit content, but users are notified about that in advance, there are no issues.
-By "notifying listeners," we mean putting a short warning in the podcast introduction or podcast description so that listeners know what they are going to listen to.
-Podcasters are also unlimited in length.
-You'll come across shows that last for several hours as well as 15-minutes long microcast, and both are perfectly working formats.